 I looked in my Facebook emails and saw the last time we sent emails to each other.
 It was a couple of months ago where Tim had said his family needed prayer.
 I sent him a prayer and he told me how much it meant to him and that he really appreciated it.

 It’s going to be hard to get up in the morning now and not see Tim’s meme’s or his posts talking about the Raiders.
 He was a positive and supportive person online and would help anyone that was going through a hard time.
-I’ll miss him; a lot.
+This one hurts deep and I’ll miss him; a lot.
+He reminds me of a lot of the blue collar Raider fans.
+Kind and caring but a little gruff on the outside.

-This loss hurt’s deep and he is already missed.
 Thank you Tim for all you did for so many and for sharing yourself with all of us.
-Tim proved that you don’t have to be famous to be great.
+Tim proved that you didn’t have to be famous to be great.
 He was a good man and in today’s world we need more Tim Casto’s.

 Who will win the AFC West?
 Let’s look ahead to the rest of the season and see what may be in store for all of the teams.